Alans

-Those Alans who remained under Hunnic rule eventually founded the powerful kingdom of Alania in the North Caucasus in the 9th century; it survived until the Mongol invasions of the 13th century CE.
-Various Ossetian scholars regard these Alans as the ancestors of the modern Ossetians.
+Eventually in the 9th century those Alans who remained under Hunnic rule established the regionally powerful kingdom of Alania in the Northern Caucasus.
+It survived until the Mongol invasions of the 13th century.
+Various scholars regard these Alans as the ancestors of the modern Ossetians.

-The Alans spoke an Eastern Iranian language which derived from Scytho-Sarmatian and which in turn evolved into the modern Ossetian language.

-The name Alan represents an Iranian dialectal form of Aryan.
+The Alans spoke an Eastern Iranian language which derived from Scytho-Sarmatian; in turn, the language evolved into the modern Ossetian language.
+The name Alan represents an Eastern Iranian dialectal form of Old Iranian term Aryan, and so is cognate with the name of the country Īrān (from the gen. plur. *aryānām).

 Name

-The Alans were documented by foreign observers from the 1st century CE onward under similar names: Alānī; Ἀλανοί Alanoi; 阿蘭聊 Alanliao (Pinyin; Alan + Liu) in the 2nd century, 阿蘭 Alan in the 3rd century, later Alanguo (阿蘭國); Parthian and Middle Persian Alānān (plural); Arabic Alān (singular); Syriac Alānayē; Classical Armenian Alank; Georgian Alaneti ('country of the Alans'); Hebrew Alan (pl.
+The Alans were documented by foreign observers from the 1st century onward under similar names: Alānī; Ἀλανοί Alanoi; 阿蘭聊 Alanliao (Pinyin; Alan + Liu) in the 2nd century, 阿蘭 Alan in the 3rd century, later Alanguo (阿蘭國); Parthian and Middle Persian Alānān (plural); Arabic Alān (singular); Syriac Alānayē; Classical Armenian Alank; Georgian Alaneti ('country of the Alans'); Hebrew Alan (pl.
 Alanim).
 Rarer Latin spellings include Alauni or Halani.
 The name was also preserved in the modern Ossetian language as Allon.